Adamink/RoadSegmentation/README.md

 python extract_data.py # make training/val split
 ```
 ## Prepare pretrained models
 Choose one of the following pretrained models.
 The default one is Swin-L, however it cannot fit on reguler Euler graphics card (1080/1080Ti).
-To train on Euler, choose Swin-S.
+To train on Euler, choose Swin-S or asking for better graphics card.
 ```sh
 mkdir pretrained
 # Swin-L